 Ending thoughts on the best black websites practices

 The website background you select is the first element that your visitors are going to notice when they access it.
-For instance, when you visit Amelia, you see a lot of white space, which gives you an impression of a clean and organized website.
+For instance, when you visit Amelia (which is probably the best appointment scheduling plugin for WordPress, btw), you see a lot of white space, which gives you an impression of a clean and organized website.
 Website backgrounds can make the difference between a user that remains on the website and one that chooses to leave it in an instant.

 Finding the right image to use as a web background is paramount, and this article is going to give you some tips on how to do it effectively in just a few steps.